 We were able to get about 50% of this book finished up.
-However Zakari became aversive to it after a while.
+However, Zakari became aversive to it after a while.
 We decided to take a break and put it away.
 We plan to complete it at the beginning of September.

 Random Workbooks Completed:

 On top of the programs I have shared with you, we added in some supplement workbooks.
 My goal with these was to help Zakari become more confident with table work type of learning.
-While he knew a lot of the materials in these books, I needed him to learn how to demonstrated this.
+While he knew a lot of the materials in these books, I needed him to learn how to demonstrate this.

 There was only one thing that made me sad last year.
 I guess I kind of felt like we missed out.
 As the end of June hit, my Facebook Newsfeed was flooded with Kindergarten Graduations.
-For some reason my heart hurt a little.
+For some reason, my heart hurt a little.

 So I talked to Travis, and we decided that Zakari needed to be celebrated for his achievement, just like all the other kiddos finished kindergarten.
 So we planned a day when the big kids were with their other parents, and we took Zakari to Flying Squirrel.
 Just one on one with us.

-I encourage all parents to find away to adapt some of the public school milestones for your homeschool kiddos if you ever feel left out.
+I encourage all parents to find a way to adapt some of the public school milestones for your homeschool kiddos if you ever feel left out.
 While Kindergarten Graduation might not be important to other mamma’s, apparently it was to me.
 So we found a way around it.

-I had my fears and doubts for our first full year homeschooling.
+I had my fears and doubts for our first full year of homeschooling.
 This was a huge leap of faith for me.
 I’m happy to say I feel like our kindergarten year was a huge success.
 I left the year feeling confident that we could continue driving down the homeschool route for years to come.